-These managers want storage, network, hardware, antivirus, backup, active directory, Citrix XenApp, VDI and 100 other things that are an expertise of their own.
+These managers want storage, network, hardware, antivirus, backup, active directory, Citrix XenApp, VDI, and 100 other things that are the expertise of their own.

 That’s why I wrote the VCP for Hire book, to provide managers with VMware Engineer and Administrator job roles, job descriptions, and list out qualifications for what they should look for depending on the size of their environment.

 vSphere is a cloud service that needs to be properly managed unless you want VM performance troubleshooting problems or outages.